yeslogic/fathom/doc/reference.md

 Branching can be achieved though the use of match expressions.

 Match expressions begin with a `match` keyword, followed by a head expression, and a sequence of zero-or-more equations.
-The equations consist of a pattern and a body expression.
+The equations consist of a pattern and a body expression separated by `=>`.
 Any bindings introduced by the pattern are then bound as parameters in the body expression.

 An error is reported if there are any cases missing in the pattern match.